Australia passes landmark carbon price laws

 The passing of the bill drew applause from public galleries in parliament and Greens leader Bob Brown -- a major proponent of the scheme -- shook hands with Labor government senators.
 Others at a carbon expo conference in Melbourne were ecstatic.

-The government expects the scheme to spur a multi-billion dollar investment rush in new, cleaner energy sources, including natural gas and renewable power stations, to replace Australia's aging coal-fired plants.
+The government expects the scheme to spur a multi-billion dollar investment rush in new, cleaner energy sources, including natural gas and renewable power stations, to replace Australia's ageing coal-fired plants.

 Canberra has committed more than A$13 billion for renewable and low emissions projects, including a A$10 billion independent Clean Energy Finance Corporation, with around A$100 billion in renewables sector investment expected by 2050.